lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Constructor #####

-Soon after, the **coro** keyword gives back a constructor, and you may think *"but why it returns a constructor?"*...
-Well, for two mainly reasons:
+The **coro** keyword above gives back a constructor, and you may think *"but why it returns a constructor?"*...
+Well, for two main reasons:

 * *For code reuse:* you can use the coroutine on different places, without declare / return again it every time.

-* *Reset to a initial state:* when the coroutine dies, you can just reassign it to the generator.
+* *Recovering to a initial state:* when the coroutine dies, you can just reassign it to the generator.

-With Lua, if you want to reuse a coroutine, you need explicitly to return a coroutine that will reuse the given arguments as a closure:
+With Lua, if you want to reuse a coroutine, you will need explicitly return a coroutine that will reuse the given arguments as a closure:

 ```lua